This section of my Fanpop User Guide describes how to create a club on Fanpop, and was last substantively edited on 4 June 2013.

 club as soon as it is created.
 Pending

-bears little significance to how the club appears to users (though savvy fanpop users do check the 'pending spots' list
+bears little significance to how the club appears to users (though savvy fanpop users do check the link

 occasionally to see what's new on the site), since users can immediately join your club and/or add links and other content to your club the moment it is created.
 There is a complicated algorithm that determines whether a club is 'promoted' from the pending status, based on the number of fans of that club, the amount of links in the club, how many ratings there are in the club, and whether there is a logo and banner for the club.
 However, while having fans join your club will not immediately elevate it from the 'pending' status, it will prevent you from editing the logo and banner.
 This bears repeating: once other fans join your club, you can't edit the club without moderator privileges